Wednesday, 27 August 2014

 Surely, every 'Earth-analog' has a unique history of asteroid strikes.
 Therefore, no planet but Earth has had the evolution that we have come to perceive: e.g. One that could produce a variety of mammals because the dinosaurs were removed at a key moment.

 A big asteroid strike occurred in Scotland 1.2 billion years ago (see scotast.)
 This is when multicellular organisms first appear in the fossil record.
-It's tempting to wonder if there is a connection between the two events.
+It's tempting to wonder if there was a connection between the two events.

 Identical clouds are not seen.
 Identical super novae are not seen.
 Duplicate planets are just as unlikely.
 'Gravitational lensing' explains the only known appearance of twin objects in space.